tier4/caret_doc/docs/design/software_architecture/caret_analyze.md

 ## `runtime`

 `runtime` a package to hold trace data, whose object has similar data structure to that of Architecture object.
-Objects instantiated from `runtime` package have function to return measured time-series data which can calculate frequency or latency.
+Objects instantiated from `runtime` package have function to return time-series data which are used for calculating frequency or latency.

 ```plantuml